8ta4/pun/DONTREADME.md

 This piecewise approach ensures that scores of 0% and 100% remain unchanged, while scores near the benchmark are adjusted proportionally to the benchmark word's difference from its mean.

+> Besides the benchmark word, is there another phrase in the phrase list that stays the same?

+Yeah, on top of the benchmark word, there's one extra phrase in the phrase list that's deliberately locked in: the dummy word.

+when messing around with the Claude 3.7 Sonnet model, I noticed that if the phrase list kicks off with a bunch of high-recognizability phrases in a row, that streak can artificially bump up the recognizability score for the first phrase that breaks the pattern.

+> What's the dummy word?

+The dummy word is "floccinaucinihilipilification".
+It's picked for a few good reasons:

+- It stops a high-recognizability streak from forming at the beginning.

+- With its length and obscurity, "floccinaucinihilipilification" is pretty much never gonna be useful for whipping up puns.

+- The meaning fits nicely for a word acting as a placeholder in calibration.

+> Does `pun` prefill the Assistant's response for recognizability scoring?

+Yep, pun pre-fills the Assistant's response with `{`.
+That prefill is a slick trick to boost the odds of getting legit EDN output.

+Adding more than just `{` in the prefill tends to mess things up, inflating the score for the phrase right after the dummy word.

 > Does the system prompt include a sample answer?

 Yep!
 The system prompt's got a sample answer to nudge the LLM into spitting out the format I'm after.